Kritik-Chaudhary/realtime-chat-app/README.md

 4. User typing indicators show when someone is typing
 5. Online users list shows all connected users

+## Deployment

+### Deploy to Vercel

+1. Push your code to GitHub
+2. Connect your GitHub repository to Vercel
+3. Vercel will automatically detect the Node.js app and deploy it
+4. Update the CORS origin in server.js with your Vercel domain

+### Environment Variables

+For production deployment, make sure to set:
+- `NODE_ENV=production`
+- `PORT` (automatically set by Vercel)

 ## Technologies Used

 - **Backend**: Node.js, Express.js, Socket.IO
 - **Frontend**: Vanilla JavaScript, HTML5, CSS3
 - **WebSockets**: Socket.IO for real-time communication
 - **Storage**: localStorage for message persistence
+- **Deployment**: Vercel